The project features:

 This will reduce Lambeth Council’s core office buildings from 14 to two, saving at least £4.5 million a year and providing new homes and a civic centre.

-Phase 1B of the project is scheduled for completion during late 2018.
+Phase 1B of the project was completed in December 2018.

 This project involves a number of council-owned sites: